 - Size of Seat/ Weight Capacity

 Most standard models have a 300 lb. weight capacity and standard sized seat.
 However, if necessary, there are models available that have a higher weight capacity and optional seat upgrade.
 The heavy-duty models may require more space to be installed, so keep that in mind if a heavy-duty model or larger seat is needed.

 There are a number of options that can be added for safety, convenience, or comfort.
 There are many customization options available, which may make it difficult to determine what options, if any, should be added to a lift.
 However, a stair lift expert from a local dealer will know what options to recommend based on a user’s needs and situation.
 They will recommend any options that they feel are necessary to keep the user safe, as well as those that will increase comfort and convenience for the user of the lift.

 - Consider a Used Model

 Most dealers offer used models that are still in great condition and less than two years old.
 So if you are looking to save some money and do not mind a lift that has been previously used, ask a local dealer if they offer used stair lift models.

 When considering a local stair lift dealer, be sure to check and see if they have trained technicians that install and service the lift.
 Having someone to call if the lift stops working or runs out of battery is very important.
 Not all online dealers offer service, so it is important to make sure that they do before deciding to purchase the stair lift.

 Do some research!
 Check to see if there are any nearby stair lift showrooms.
 A visit to a showroom will allow a future stair lift user to learn how to operate a lift and feel how it rides.
-Lifeway Mobility is an example of a showroom located in the northwest suburbs in Chicago that has five fully operational stair lifts that customers can see and test ride.
-They have showrooms located in Chicago, Connecticut, Massachusetts, & Minneapolis.
+Lifeway Mobility, for example, has several stair lift showrooms throughout the country: Chicago, Connecticut, Los Angeles, Massachusetts, & Minneapolis, Pittsburgh, and San Francisco Bay.